lyz-code/repository-orm/docs/repositories.md

 : Remove an `Entity` object form the repository.

 `get`
 : Obtain an `Entity` from the repository by it's ID.
+Optionally you can pass the `attribute` argument if you want to filter by other than the `id_`, remember that only one attribute can be returned, so the chosen attribute should uniquely identify the entity.

 `commit`
 : Persist the changes into the repository.